antarctica/bas-style-kit-pug-templates/README.md

 **Note:** In Pug, variables are simply JavaScript variables so all methods and concepts that can be applied to a regular JS variable can be used with these variables too (such as array shifting for example).

-These variables should be changed for each website or application:
+These variables should be changed or set for each website or application:

 * `attributes.site_title`
 * `attributes.site_description`